keu/docs/learn/airflow-datasets.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
-import dataset_upstream1 from '!!raw-loader!../code-samples/dags/airflow-datasets/dataset_upstream1.py';
-import dataset_downstream_1_2 from '!!raw-loader!../code-samples/dags/airflow-datasets/dataset_downstream_1_2.py';
-import datasets_ml_example_consume from '!!raw-loader!../code-samples/dags/airflow-datasets/datasets_ml_example_consume.py';
-import datasets_ml_example_publish_taskflow from '!!raw-loader!../code-samples/dags/airflow-datasets/datasets_ml_example_publish_taskflow.py';
+import dataset_producer from '!!raw-loader!../code-samples/dags/airflow-datasets/dataset_producer.py';
-import datasets_ml_example_publish_traditional from '!!raw-loader!../code-samples/dags/airflow-datasets/datasets_ml_example_publish_traditional.py';
+import dataset_consumer from '!!raw-loader!../code-samples/dags/airflow-datasets/dataset_consumer.py';
 import example_sdk_datasets from '!!raw-loader!../code-samples/dags/airflow-datasets/example_sdk_datasets.py';

 Datasets and data-aware scheduling were made available in [Airflow 2.4](https://airflow.apache.org/docs/apache-airflow/2.4.0/release_notes.html#airflow-2-4-0-2022-09-19).
 DAGs that access the same data now have explicit, visible relationships, and DAGs can be scheduled based on updates to these datasets.
 This feature helps make Airflow data-aware and expands Airflow scheduling capabilities beyond time-based methods such as cron.